Diana Build Guide by nicemustang

 Bottom left is the Blue side, top right is the Purple side.

 (sorry if it is small, it was big when i posted it, but I can't find the big version anymore, I might have to make a new one myself...)

 NOTE: Riot just loves to rework the jungle, in terms of xp, hp, mr etc every few patches.
 So these are guidelines in their earliest stages, they have not been perfected but are just the basic starting routes that I know of right now. (patch 7.22)

 Blue side start:(if you start this side you have to manage your mana carefully untill you get your Bluebuff)

-Clear raptors and go full clear again but include 1 scuttle crab if you can.
-Or gank if it's a free kill.
+Clear raptors and go full clear again and try to include a scuttle crab if you can.
+Or gank if it's a free kill or countergank.

 Purple side start:

 Blue --> Gromp ( Smite) --> Wolves --> Raptors --> Red --> Krug ( Smite) --> Recall (Buy the Skirmisher's Sabre, Tracker's Knife or Stalker's Blade) and a Control Ward.